-Before downing a lot of prepackaged (with artificial colors and sweeteners) packets of Vitamin C, it is important to understand which forms of are most effective and how to safely consume it.
+But, before downing a lot of prepackaged packets of vitamin C (probably with artificial colors and sweeteners), it is important to understand which forms of are most effective and how to safely consume it.

 What is Vitamin C?

-Vitamin C is a water soluble vitamin that is needed for many reactions within the body, but that humans are not capable of making internally (most other animals can manufacture Vitamin C in their livers).
-It is a complex substance found in many foods, especially brightly colored vegetables like bell peppers and citrus fruits, among others.
+Vitamin C is a water-soluble vitamin that is needed for many reactions within the body.
+Humans are not capable of making it internally (most other animals can manufacture it in their livers).
+Vitamin C is present in many foods, especially brightly colored vegetables like bell peppers and citrus fruits, among others.

-Since the human body does not manufacture or store it, it must be obtained regularly from diet.
-Though low level Vitamin C deficiency is common, severe deficiency (also known as Scurvy) is rare in modern times.
+Since the human body does not manufacture or store vitamin C, it must be obtained regularly from diet (or supplements).
+Though low level vitamin C deficiency is common, severe deficiency (also known as scurvy) is rare in modern times.

 Benefits of Vitamin C